grey-box/Project-Scraper-CCSU-The-Code-of-Duty-Old/readme.md

 For example:
 read_urls.txt

+Or:
+Copy urls into textarea, one url each line

-Result: save all the images to a folder for each page in one zip file (in the same path as the file you uploaded)
+Result: save all the images to a folder and each page html in one zip file

-If the download button does not work, upload the file again (it works at the second time) -- for some reason